 Revenues from these three sources were projected to enable CCSD to generate approximately $3.5 billion in bond proceeds over the 10-year span of the building program.
-The projections have recently been revised and reflect funding of $4.9 billion, resulting in 120 new schools built, 11 replacement schools, five phased replacement schools and numerous renovations at existing schools.
-A number of projects from the 1998 CIP are still underway and nearing completion.
+The projections have recently been revised and reflect funding of $4.9 billion, resulting in 101 new schools built, 13 replacement schools, six phased replacement schools and more than 200 modernization and renovation projects at existing schools.
+All projects with funds from the 1998 CIP have been completed.

 More information in the 1998 Bond Accomplishments Report